fayena/PILN/README.md

-#### Tested as working with a clean install on Raspberry Pi OS (32-bit) Lite on a Raspberry Pi 4 1G.
+#### Tested as working with a clean install on Raspberry Pi OS (32-bit) Lite on a Raspberry Pi Zero W and a Raspberry PI 4 1G.
+Appears to run flawlessly on the Zero.
+Only 37M of memory was being used during test firing.
 Updated to python3 and offical adafruit libaries.

 ## Electricity and heat are dangerous!
 Evaluate the risk and make go no go decision!
 I am not responsible for any injuries sustained or fires started!!!